 This is sometimes also referred to as a “panel-to-panel conductivity” test.
-The reason being that it measures resistance through all the panels of the garment: sleeves, torso, etc.
+The reason is that it measures resistance through all the panels of the garment: sleeves, torso, etc.

-A “Groundable Static Control Garment” has < 1 x 109 ohms surface resistance measured point-to-groundable point.
+A “Groundable Static Control Garment” has < 1 x 109 ohms surface resistance measured point-to-point and point-to-groundable point.

-To perform this test, you will replace one of the electrodes that were on one of the sleeve panels with a ground.
+To perform the point-to-groundable point test, you will replace one of the electrodes that were on one of the sleeve panels with a ground.